helioforecast/auroramaps/README.md

 ## Usage

-Activate the conda environment, and run this file - the input variables are controlled in *input.py* or *input_realtime.py* and can be changed there:
+Activate the conda environment, and run

     python aurora.py

-For matplotlib backend 'Agg' use this:

-    python aurora.py --server

-For a real time version use this (note the solar wind input file needs to be specified in *input_realtime.py*):

-    python aurora.py --real
+or open the .ipynb file in a notebook - the input variables are controlled in *config_local.py* or *config_server.py*.

-This produces a folder in the results directory named as given in *input.py* or *input_realtime.py* that contains aurora movies (gif, mp4) and frames for the event, and a plot on the Newell coupling.
-For the animation, it is assumed that ffmpeg (https://ffmpeg.org/download.html) is available in a given directory (to be added to *input.py*).
+This produces a folder in the results directory named as given in the config files that contains aurora movies (gif, mp4) and frames for the event, and a plot on the Newell coupling.
+For the animation, it is assumed that ffmpeg (https://ffmpeg.org/download.html) is available system-wide.

-## Documentation
+## Documentation (to be updated)

 3 modes are available, selected in input.py